Bonfanti88/MCMCI/readme.txt

   fixed(!), thus it’s strongly suggested to update the compiler.
 We guarantee that since gfortran 5.3.1 these functions behave correctly; we haven’t tested the behaviour in case 4.6 < gfortran < 5.3
-- ONLY for MacOS user: suffix or operand invalid for ‘movq’ This is an assembly error, which is not related to the specific gfortran compiler.
+- ONLY for MacOS users: suffix or operand invalid for ‘movq’ This is an assembly error, which is not related to the specific gfortran compiler.
 It is likely due to the homebrew/Macport installation.
 Following this answer